Looking at the Lucy Spata House in Dyker Heights at Christmas in Brooklyn

 Some of the homes don’t always have their Dyker Heights Christmas lights on display right away, so some argue that the best time to go to see the most homes decked out with holiday cheer is after the first week of December up until Christmas.

-Something important to consider though is mid-December through New Years is the busiest time to enjoy the Dyker Heights Christmas lights, so if you’re okay only seeing some of the Dyker Heights lights, it can be a more enjoyable experience if you want to see all the decorations and brightly lit homes without as many people.
-This is also a great time if you’re hoping to get photos without people in them.
+Something important to consider though is that mid-December through New Year is the busiest time to enjoy the Dyker Heights Christmas lights, so if you’re okay only seeing some of the Dyker Heights lights, it can be a more enjoyable experience if you want to see all the decorations and brightly lit homes without as many people.

 How to Get to the Dyker Heights Holiday Lights

 Many people wonder how the best way to get to the Dyker Heights lights is as it’s a bit further than the normal holiday festivities sightseeing route in the rest of the city like all the famous stops in Midtown.
-You can expect to prepare to spend around 60 minutes commuting from Manhattan to Dyker Heights, being conservative depending on the route you take and less from other spots in Brooklyn depending on your starting location.

 The quickest option to the Dyker Heights Christmas Lights is usually always the subway.

-Both of these stations will most likely require you to pass or transfer to the D or R subway line at Atlantic Avenue Barclay’s Center Station in Downtown Brooklyn.
 From this point in your journey, you have around a 20-minute ride on the subway until you reach the nearest subway stops in Dyker Heights before needing to walk an extra 15-20 minutes.

-This is a great option for getting to the Dyker Heights Christmas Lights if you aren’t comfortable navigating the subway.
-Depending on your starting point, taking a rideshare app like Uber or Lyft or a taxi can vary from 40-60 minutes from different locations in Manhattan and anywhere from 20-40 minutes from various points in Brooklyn.
+Depending on your starting point and time of day, taking a rideshare app like Uber or Lyft or a taxi can vary from 40-60 minutes from different locations in Manhattan and anywhere from 20-40 minutes from various points in Brooklyn.
+This is assuming you’re not attempting to get a ride at rush hour.

 When you are trying to leave the Dyker Heights lights you will have trouble finding a taxi, if this is what you want to take to and from, you will most likely need to order an Uber or Lyft ride to return.